 - Employment search assistance

 - Day care for children

 Graduation & Transfer Rates

-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares SWTJC against community colleges in the entire state of Texas.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares SWTJC against community colleges in Texas.

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by Southwest Texas Junior College by clicking the request information to the right.